MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Use the table visual designer experience where you create and edit tables, configure table relationships, and can view a diagram of your data.
+Use the table visual designer experience where you create tables, configure table relationships, and can view a diagram of your data.

 :::image type="content" source="media/table-visual-designer.png" alt-text="Visual table designer in Power Apps" lightbox="media/table-visual-designer.png":::